Wife: Missing swimmer Raymond Roth 'faked death'

 His current location is unknown, and no arrest warrants or charges have been issued.

 The officer who gave Mr Roth a speeding ticket is said to have seen his name in a registry of missing people.
-Mr Roth told the officer he was bound for New York and he was allowed to continue his journey.'Be nice'
+Mr Roth told the officer he was bound for New York and he was allowed to continue his journey.

 Mr Roth was reported missing by his 22-year-old-son, Jonathan, after he went swimming and did not come back to shore on 28 July.